 The audience will be able to watch WEATHER# in an online 360° space, composed of 12 rooms, like the months of the year, each including one song with the related video, animations and a series of references that help contextualize the topic of the songs.
 Navigating through the online space and interacting with the different visual and musical contents of the opera, the audience will have the chance to uncover the stories as well as the scientific or cultural references behind those stories.

-WEATHER# will open to the public online on Saturday January 30th with an opening ceremony involving international partners.
+WEATHER# opened to the public online on Saturday January 30th with an opening ceremony involving international partners.